readmeio/marketplace/CONTRIBUTING.md

 - **Naming**
     - Use PascalCase for component names (e.g., CardGrid.mdx).
     - Avoid generic names like Test or Component.
+    - Ensure your component name does not conflict with other marketplace components.

 - **Structure**
     ```